jakeasmith/bump/README.md

 bump
 ====

-A very niavè script for bumping a semver tag in Git.
+A very naive script for bumping a semver tag in Git.

 # Installation
 If you have [Composer](https://getcomposer.org/) setup already its as easy as installing Bump globally: